aabdullin/fe_assignment/README.md

 2.Fixing: Add the key for youtube APIs and update latest version of APIs in Youtube BaseURL

-3.Feature: Update `Five wide column` to display 7 video-items
+3.Feature: Update `Five Wide` column to display 7 video-items

 4.Feature: Create search button to ‘Search box’